Growth-driven design: The ultimate guide

 To make this clearer, let's take an example of testing landing page variations.
 On one landing page you were using customer reviews as a variable and on the other page you were using industry authority as another variation.

 During this experiment you found that people landing on the industry authority led to a greater conversion rate.
-With this new knowledge you can then feedback this conversion optimisation to other teams, so that they know that using industry authority on their marketing collateral and EDM’s will help boost engagement and conversions.
+With this new knowledge you can then feedback this conversion rate optimisation to other teams, so that they know that using industry authority on their marketing collateral and EDM’s will help boost engagement and conversions.

 That’s the process!